Rajan-Aggarwal/iac-aws/README.md

 # IAC-AWS

-Stands for Infrastructure as Code, for AWS.
+Stands for Infrastructure as Code for AWS.
+It presents a customizable infrastructure one case use while practicing AWS.

-These are some scripts I often use to work/practice on AWS.
-Each folder represents an infrastructure.
-For example, the ec2 folder creates a simple ec2 instance and that's it.
-The infra folder makes a more complete infrastructure around an instance.

 # Usage